c0dn/gadgets-charm/README.md

 ## NYP DSF1901 Year 1 Semester 1 Individual Web Development Assignment

 ### Description
-Gadgets Charm is simple e-commerce application, users are able to purchase items from the application.
+Gadgets Charm is a simple e-commerce application, users are able to purchase items from the application.
 Stripe API is integrated into the app to allow processing of credit card.

 ### Technologies: